Estimated Taxes: Common Questions

 Never accused of oversimplifying things, the IRS doesn't break the tax year into four three-month quarters.
 The first quarter is three months (January 1 to March 31), but the second "quarter" is two months long (April 1 to May 31), the third is three months (June 1 to August 31) and the fourth covers the final four months of the year.

-The installment payments are due on April 15, June 15, September 15 and January 15 of the following year.
+The installment payments are typically due on April 15, June 15, and September 15 of the current year and then January 15 of the following year.
 You can skip the final payment if you will file your return and pay all the tax due by February 1.
 If a due date falls on a weekend or legal holiday, the deadline is pushed to the next business day.